dubeyrahul/dubeyrahul.github.io/posts/feature-store/2020-07-25-feature-stores.md

 #### Data governance
 An often ignored aspect is data governance, i.e. having some security and monitoring layer on top of your features.
 Who has access to what should be controlled especially if you are a global business and working in environments with different restrictions (for e.g. using health data).
 This is also necessary to manage SI data.

 Some data governance solutions provide profiling and cataloging capabilities such that different governance policies can be applied to different levels of sensitive data.
 Regular audits, quality checks, and monitoring is also a part of data governance.
-Lastly, encryption, data masking, and deletion of some data can also an important aspect especially if these data can introduce harmful bias in your ML systems.
+Lastly, encryption, data masking, and deletion of some data can also be an important aspect especially if these data can introduce harmful bias in your ML systems.

 ### Conclusion
 This was a lot to take I imagine.
 But that's because the problem of feature and data management in ML systems is not trivial.
 Above mentioned are only some of the main issues that slow down the iteration speed of organization to ship ML-based products.
 A well-maintained feature-store infrastructure comes a long way to shorten the ML lifecycle and make DS/MLE productive.
 It makes the life of DS/MLE easy by allowing them to focus on translating business use-cases to well-defined ML problems, perform feature engineering, build models, and deploy it without a lot of hassle.